 - S corporations may be eligible for local property tax exemptions that are not available to LLCs.
 These exemptions can be particularly important if the business will have significant amounts of inventory, machinery or other personal property.

 When an S Corporation Makes Sense.
-Founders should consider the S corporation if they can satisfy the S corporation qualification requirements and want a simple arrangement that will avoid double-taxation and allow them to report their shares of any losses while (i) preserving their ability to exchange their stock for stock of an acquiror on a non-taxable basis in a “reorganization,” (ii) maintaining their ability to motivate employees and consultants with more traditional corporate equity incentives, and (iii) minimizing employment taxes (and employment tax complexities).
+Founders should consider an S corporation if they can satisfy the S corporation qualification requirements and want a simple arrangement that will avoid the double-taxation of distributed earnings and allow them to report their shares of any losses while (i) preserving their ability to exchange their stock for stock of an acquiror on a non-taxable basis in a “reorganization,” (ii) maintaining their ability to motivate employees and consultants with more traditional corporate equity incentives, and (iii) minimizing employment taxes (and employment tax complexities).

 Some Basics.
-The income of an LLC is reported by the LLC’s owners in accordance with their agreement (which need not provide for pro rata allocations) and without regard to the amounts of their distributions.16 Distributions to the owners of “tax-paid” income are not taxed again to the owners.17 The losses of an LLC are also reported by the owners in accordance with their agreement.18 Because of its “pass-through” nature, the LLC (like the S corporation) avoids the double-taxation of distributed earnings characteristic of the C corporation while allowing the owners to report their shares of the LLC’s losses (subject to any applicable deductibility limitations).
+The income of an LLC is reported by the LLC’s owners in accordance with their agreement (which need not provide for pro rata allocations) and without regard to the amounts of their distributions.18 Distributions to the owners of “tax-paid” income are not taxed again to the owners.19 The losses of an LLC are also reported by the owners in accordance with their agreement.20 Because of its “pass-through” nature, an LLC (like an S corporation) avoids the double-taxation of distributed earnings characteristic of the C corporation while allowing the owners to report their shares of the LLC’s losses (subject to any applicable deductibility limitations).
 The partnership tax rules can provide an LLC with certain advantages over an S corporation, but those tax rules can be complicated.